John Hammond (cricketer)

 John Hammond (15 January 1769 – 15 October 1844) was an English cricketer of the late 18th and early 19th century.
-He was one of the greatest early Sussex players.

 Hammond made his known debut in the 1790 season and played in 123 first-class cricket matches to the 1816 season.
 A genuine all-rounder, he was a left-handed batsman but he bowled right-arm slow underarm.
 He was a good fielder and an occasional wicket-keeper.

-Hammond played for the Players in the inaugural and second Gentlemen v Players matches in 1806.
+Hammond played for the Players in the first two Gentlemen v Players matches in 1806.
 His son, Charles, played first-class cricket, as did his grandson Ernest Hammond.